Debiasing and $t$-tests for synthetic control inference on average causal effects: Debiasing and -tests for SC inference on the ATT

-To avoid the difficult estimation of the long-run variance, we construct a test statistic that is scale-free.
+To avoid the difficult estimation of the LRV, we construct a scale-free test statistic.
 The idea is to form a ratio in which the numerator and the denominator are both scaled by the long-run standard deviation.
-Specifically, we propose to test the null hypothesis \eqref{eq:null} using a $t$-statistic based on $\{\htau_{k}\}$:
+Specifically, we construct a quantity based on $\htau_{1},\dots,\htau_K$:

 where